haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_robots.md

 In summary, the following elements must be completed before a robot is usable.

 1. Create a robot class and specify a uid, as well as a urdf/mjcf file to import
+2. Define useful keyframes (snapshots of robot state) for testing and other users
-2. Define robot controller(s) (e.g. PD joint position control)
+3. Define robot controller(s) (e.g. PD joint position control)
-3. (Optional): Define mounted sensors / sensors relative to the robot (e.g. wrist cameras)
+4. Define mounted sensors / sensors relative to the robot (e.g. wrist cameras)
-4. (Optional): Define useful keyframes (snapshots of robot state) for users
+5. Modeling materials of specific links to enable functionality (e.g. quadruped movement or object grasping)

 This tutorial will guide you through on how to implement the Panda robot in ManiSkill.
 It will also cover some tips/tricks for modelling other categories of robots to ensure the simulation runs fast and accurately (e.g., mobile manipulators like Fetch, quadrupeds like Anymal)